MATT ROONEY – Save Jersey’s Founder & Blogger-in-Chief

 Synnove left the Young Republicans to working with the chair Senator Sam Thompson on the Middlesex County Republican Organization, where she still works.
 She is also currently working for the State in another capacity, and is a Zoning board member in East Brunswick.

-Irwin M. Fletcher has the best nom de plume in all of Atlantic County, and probably all of New Jersey.
-Unless of course someone starts rocking “Jane Doe” or “Ted Nugent”.
-He will be using his anonymity to expose the truth about candidates in this year’s races that they don’t want you to know.
+Irwin M. Fletcher currently has the best-known political nom de plume in all of Atlantic County, and probably all of New Jersey.
+Unless of course someone starts rocking “Jane Doe” or “Ted Nugent.”
+He uses his anonymity to expose the truth about candidates in this year’s races that they don’t want you to know.
 Because it’s kind of his job.

 Follow Irwin on: Facebook